-If you are participating in the High School Summer Internship Program (HS-SIP), you must attend one of the three required orientations (June 12th, June 20th, or June 26th) or the required orientation in your Institute/Center (IC) prior to joining your research group.
-This virtual half-day orientation will familiarize summer interns with the NIH and its research culture, introduce resources, and provide tips on how to be successful.
+If you are participating in the High School Summer Internship Program (HS-SIP), you must attend one of the two required orientations (June 10th or June 24th) or the required orientation in your Institute/Center (IC) prior to joining your research group.
+This half-day orientation will familiarize summer interns with the NIH and its research culture, introduce resources, and provide tips on how to be successful.

-If you will be participating in SIP, we strongly recommend attending one of four Planning a Successful NIH Summer Internship sessions, scheduled on Fridays.
+If you will be participating in SIP, we strongly recommend attending one of our Planning a Successful NIH Summer Internship sessions, scheduled on Mondays.

-Planning a Successful NIH Summer Internship 2023 (OITE Orientation for SIP Participants)
+Planning a Successful NIH Summer Internship 2024 (OITE Orientation for SIP Participants)

-May 26 10:30 am - 12:00 pm ET
+May 28 10:30 am - 12:00 pm ET

-June 2 10:30 am - 12:00 pm ET

-June 9 10:30 am - 12:00 pm ET

-June 16 10:30 am - 12:00 pm ET
+June 17 10:30 am - 12:00 pm ET

 HS-SIP Intern Orien tation (Mandatory)

-HS-SIP Intern Orien tation (Mandatory) 10:30 am - 2:30 pm ET
+HS-SIP Intern Orien June 10 tation (Mandatory) 10:30 am - 2:30 pm ET

-June 12 10:30 am - 2:30 pm ET